Read the full work order academy series, including toolkits for better work orders, defeating backlog, using work order data, and more

 All your work processes, schedules, training, and SOPs flow from your goals and priorities.

-“You really need to go back to the fundamentals of the organization and find out what they’re objectives are for maintenance,” says Charles Rogers, a Senior Implementation Consultant at Fiix with over 33 years of experience in maintenance and reliability.
+“You really need to go back to the fundamentals of the organization and find out what their objectives are for maintenance,” says Charles Rogers, a Senior Implementation Consultant at Fiix with over 33 years of experience in maintenance and reliability.

 Four steps for aligning maintenance goals with business goals